 Did this video help?
-Feel free to donate a couple of bucks to the Low End Guru using PayPal!
-Funds will be invested in education for the Low End Guru.
+Feel free to donate to the Low End Guru using PayPal!
+Funds will be invested in education and tools for the Low End Guru.

 This video tutorial shows you how to fix the “black screen of death” problem of the Acer Aspire One netbook.
 This is a very common problem with this netbook since it was released to the market with a defective BIOS software that can eventually fail and needs to be upgraded.